 Difference Between Agile vs Waterfall Project Management

 Agile management iterative methodology that guides the success of a project.
 Iterative means it is completed in small sections or single development cycles.
-Each iteration is analyzed by the team members and the various stakeholders involved and the further direction of the project is decided upon.
+Each iteration is analyzed by the team members and the various stakeholders involved, and the further direction of the project is decided upon.
 The main advantage of Agile Project Management is that it catches up with hindrances in the path of the project much in advance and makes necessary changes to the project at the right time to save resources and finishes the project on time within the prescribed budget.
-Waterfall project management is a sequential process of project management.
+On the other hand, waterfall project management is a sequential process of project management.
 It consists of many distinct phases.
 No phase begins until the previous phase is complete, and the completion of each phase is terminal.
 The only way to revisit a phase is to start over at phase one.
-There are considerable differences between Agile vs Waterfall Project Management.
+Therefore, there are considerable differences between Agile vs Waterfall Project Management.

 Head To Head Comparison Between Agile vs Waterfall Project Management (Infographics)